8:30 a.m. We leave for the Southern Territory by off-road vehicles (1 hour).

-The route starts from Lake Ponykhar, whose name means "swamp water" in translation from the Meryan language.
+The route starts from Lake Ponykhar, whose name means "swamp water" in the Meryan language.
 The lake is of ancient karst origin with subsequent treatment of the reservoir bed with moraine glacial deposits.
 It is characterized by a sharp drop in depth from three to 17 meters.

-Then our road will take you past Glubokoe Lake to Nelsha Lake, which is a unique tourist attraction.
+Next, our road will take you past Glubokoe Lake to Nelsha Lake, which is a unique tourist attraction.
 This is one of the most picturesque lakes in the whole area.
 It has a horseshoe shape, perfectly fitting into the local landscape.

 Stop for a campfire lunch, rest, free time in nature (approximately 4 hours).